Group Awesome's Final Project

 Mr. Genereux,

 Hi!
 My name is Amy Archer.
 I am currently a student at The University of South Alabama.
 This fall, I am currently taking Dr. Strange’s EDM310 class.
+I do not have a Kindle, but I have considered buying one.

 I am glad to hear your input on how they function because their sensitivity will definitely be something I take into consideration.
 I have also been looking into purchasing an iPad as another option.
 What is your intake on iPads?
 Have you seen the new video for the “mini iPad”?
 I heard it is supposed to have similar qualities as a Kindle.